markrebec/trailguide/README.md

 ### Variants

 Variants represent the different behavior paths available in your **experiments** - i.e. your *control* and *alternative* groups in a standard A/B test.
 A variant as defined within your experiments is just a simple name and some optional configuration/metadata.
 The actual logic and behavior associated with each variant should be defined separately, allowing you to use whatever patterns you prefer (service objects, etc.).
-There are built-in helpers for common patterns like inline blocks, calling named methods within a context, and rendering templates automatically depending on the assigned variant.
+There are built-in helpers for common patterns like inline blocks, calling named methods within a context, and rendering templates or partials automatically depending on the assigned variant.

 ### Participants